agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

     {
       resolve: `gatsby-plugin-google-analytics`,
       options: {
-        trackingId: "YOUR_GOOGLE_ANALYTICS_TRACKING_ID",
+        trackingId: "YOUR_GOOGLE_ANALYTICS_TRACKING_ID"
-        // Defines where to place the tracking script - `true` in the head and `false` in the body
-        head: false,
-        // Setting this parameter is optional
-        anonymize: true
       },
     },
   ],
 }

 ```

-You need to insert your tracking ID ( looks similar to this: `UA-123456789-1`).
+After setting this up, Make sure to insert your google analytics tracking ID into the config ( looks similar to this: `UA-123456789-1`).

 For more info about the plugin, visit the [plugin page](https://www.gatsbyjs.org/packages/gatsby-plugin-google-analytics/).